 Increase Physical Activity

-Finding it difficult to walk due to balance issues?
+If balance is an issue, use a cane, walker, or stable support so you can move safely.
 Take one of the best walking canes with you to keep your balance.

 Practice Yoga